backstage/backstage/docs/local-dev/cli-build-system.md

 The backend production bundling uses a completely different setup than the other bundling options.
-Rather than using Webpack, the backend production bundling instead collects the backend packages and all of its local dependencies into a deployment archive.
+Rather than using Webpack, the backend production bundling instead collects the backend packages and all of their local dependencies into a deployment archive.
 The archive is written to `dist/bundle.tar.gz`, and contains the packaged version of each of these packages.
 The layout of the packages in the archive is the same as the directory layout in the monorepo, and the bundle